Fragments to Memories

 • Is this self-paced?

 Yes.
 You can move through the lessons at your own pace and return to them any time.
-Many people like to watch a lesson, try a few prints, and then come back later for the next technique.
+Many people like to watch a lesson, try a few exercises, and then come back later for the next technique.

 • Who is this course for?